Christian Horner facing further scrutiny after alleged messages are leaked

 Horner, 50, was on the Red Bull pit wall on Thursday for both practice sessions.

+He left the paddock at 10:47pm local time with the team’s chief’s designer Adrian Newey.

-Speaking on Sky Sports earlier on Thursday, he said: “I am pleased that the process is over, and I cannot comment about it.
+Speaking on Sky Sports earlier on Thursday, Horner said: “I am pleased that the process is over, and I cannot comment about it.

 “I am here to focus on the grand prix and the season ahead and trying to defend both of our titles.”